MyStreet

 Surface treatments are usually rescheduled for one of two reasons: bad weather or equipment problems.
 These treatments need warm, dry weather to work properly, but sometimes a summer storm can delay the work.
 Other times, our equipment may break down.
 If either of these happens, we’ll leave a notice on your door and let you know when the work will be rescheduled.

-Why does the city use two different types of surface treatments?
+Why does the City use three different types of surface treatments?

-Slurry seal and chip seal are used for different types of roads based on their condition.
-If the road is in bad shape, the City usually uses a chip seal.
-This treatment uses small gravel pieces and is stronger and lasts longer.
+Overlay, slurry seal, and chip seal are used for different types of roads based on their condition and usage factors.
+If the road is in really bad shape, the City is sometimes able to do overlay rather than a road reconstruction.
+The City uses a chip seal if it’s in poor to decent shape.
 For roads that are in fair or good condition, a slurry seal is a better choice.

 The best time to apply a surface treatment is one to two years after a road is built.
 This helps seal the road and keep water out, which can damage the asphalt over time.
 Doing this early on gives the road the best chance to last longer.